Coherent control techniques for two-state quantum systems: A comparative study: Coherent control techniques

 \subsection{Shortcuts to adiabaticity (STA)}

 Numerous researchers have suggested that adiabatic passage might be more effective if the nonadiabatic coupling could be diminished.
 The required excitation pulses are designed by adding to the Hamiltonian a term that cancels the off-diagonal elements of $\Ha\t$ --- an interaction alteration that has been termed {\em ``shortcut to adiabaticity''} (STA) \cite{STA}.
+Some studies on the performance of the method in the presence of errors have been also performed \cite{STA-error}.